dooboolab-community/dooboo-ui/README.md

 Follow the [README_THEME](./README_THEME.md)

-## Install Font
+## Install Font (Recommended)

 You can install our font to use in your project.
+This is recommended since we use these fonts in some of `dooboo-ui` components.
+They might not show correct icons when the font is not loaded.

 <img width="1506" alt="icons" src="https://user-images.githubusercontent.com/27461460/120745087-58493d00-c537-11eb-9226-29858d7ccf1f.png">